tfsaggregator/aggregator-docs/content/using/policy-syntax.md

 ## snippet sections
-These sections can contains helper code to write the Rules (see below).
+These sections can contain helper code to write the Rules (see below).

 ```
     <snippet name="MySnippet">